adamsir/chucknorris.css/README.md

 # chucknorris.css
 Chuck Norris doesn't need CSS framework to have a style.
-CSS frameworks needs Chuck Norris.
+Chuck Norris is the framework.